Transporting animals as additional carry-on baggage in the cabin

 For this reason, our guidelines respect current animal welfare provisions, import and export regulations and the regulations of the International Air Transport Association (IATA).
 To make sure that your pet arrives safe and sound at your destination, on this page you will find all the important information about transporting animals as excess baggage in the air-conditioned cargo hold in special transport containers.

 Small dogs and cats, who weigh a maximum of 8 kg including a suitable transport container, may be taken with you into the passenger cabin.
-When travelling with service dogs (for example, guide dogs or hearing dogs) the following exceptions for travelling with service dogs apply in the cabin.
+When travelling with assistance dogs (for example, guide dogs or hearing dogs) the following exceptions apply in the cabin.

 Please note: each passenger is allowed to take a maximum of two animals with them (in an approved transport container).
 Animals can be transported either in the cabin and/or in the cargo hold:

 - No more than two animals (dog or cat) in the cabin (in an approved transport container) or no more than two animals in the cargo hold (in one or two approved transport containers)